flutter-ml/google_ml_kit_flutter/packages/google_ml_kit/README.md

 ### GenAI APIs

+> **⚠️ Important:** GenAI APIs are built on top of AICore and will not support all Android devices.
+These APIs require devices with AICore support.
+Please check device compatibility before using these features in production.
+>
+> **⚠️ Production Disclaimer:** Using GenAI plugins in production is the responsibility of the developers consuming the plugins, not the authors.
+The authors provide these plugins as-is and are not responsible for any issues, failures, or compatibility problems that may arise from using these plugins in production environments.

 | Feature                                                                                     | Plugin                                                                                                                                                                                                                           | Android | iOS |
 |---------------------------------------------------------------------------------------------| -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | --- |
 | [Summarization (Beta)](https://developers.google.com/ml-kit/genai/summarization)          | [google_mlkit_genai_summarization](https://pub.dev/packages/google_mlkit_genai_summarization) [![Pub Version](https://img.shields.io/pub/v/google_mlkit_genai_summarization)](https://pub.dev/packages/google_mlkit_genai_summarization) | ✅      | ❌  |